Fernando-A-Rocha/mta-community/docs/deploy/DEPLOY_VPS.md

 Ensure you have PHP 8.4 installed with GD extension.
 Install PHP 8.4 FPM.

+**Image Optimization:** The application uses PHP GD library for server-side image optimization.
+All uploaded images (avatars, resource images, media images) are automatically optimized to reduce file size and ensure consistent dimensions.
+Make sure the GD extension is enabled in your PHP configuration.

 Install Nginx and PHP-FPM for the correct PHP version.

 Configure the site with nginx.conf and the domain (generate a certificate for it).